-13.3-10 Executive Committee Deliberation and Procedural Rights a.
-As soon as practicable after action is taken or warranted as described in Bylaws, Section 13.3-1, Section 13.3-2, or Section 13.3-3, the Medical Executive Committee shall convene to review and consider the facts and may recommend such further corrective action as it may deem appropriate following the procedure generally set forth commencing at Bylaws, Section 13.1-6, Formal Investigation.
-The Medical Executive Committee review and any subsequent hearings and reviews shall not address the propriety of the licensure or Drug Enforcement Administration action, but instead shall address what, if any, additional action should be taken by the hospital.
-There is no need for the Medical Executive Committee to act on automatic suspensions for failures to complete medical records (Bylaws, Section 13.3-4), maintain professional liability insurance (Bylaws, Section 13.3-5, to pay dues (Bylaws, Section 13.3-7, above) or comply with government and other third party payor Rules and policies (Bylaws, b.
-Practitioners whose privileges are automatically suspended and/or who have been deemed to have automatically resigned their Medical Staff membership shall be entitled to a hearing only if the suspension is reportable to the Medical Board of California or the federal National Practitioner Data Bank.
+13.4.1 Medical Executive Committee Deliberation

-Section 13.3-8, above).
+As soon as practicable after action is taken or warranted as described in Bylaws, Section 13.3.1, Section 13.3.2, or Section 13.3.3, the Medical Executive Committee shall convene to review and consider the facts and may recommend such further corrective action as it may deem appropriate following the procedure generally set forth commencing at Bylaws, Section 13.1.6, Formal Investigation.
+The Medical Executive Committee review and any subsequent hearings and reviews shall not address the propriety of the licensure or Drug Enforcement Administration action, applicable Federal or State Health Care Programs, or criminal conviction but instead shall address what, if any, additional action should be taken by the Medical Staff.
+There is no need for the Medical Executive Committee to act on automatic suspensions or limitations for failures to complete medical records (Bylaws, Section 13.3.4), maintain professional liability insurance (Bylaws, Section 13.3.5, to pay dues (Bylaws, Section 13.3.7, above) comply with government and other third party payor Rules and policies (Bylaws, Section 13.3.8, above), or failure to comply with regulatory requirements (Bylaws, Section 13.3.10, above).